DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [It makes me happy to see that you were the one to discover the Code Holder in this world where Sid doesn't exist.
 Please, treasure this sword.]

-She said with unexpectedly lively and delightful voice.
+She said with an unexpectedly lively and delightful voice.
 But, soon enough she returned back to her previous calm demeanor.

-[Returning back to your previous question: this is a reason for my current powerlessness.
+[Returning back to your previous question: this is the reason behind my current powerlessness.
-With my body exhausted of all of my power, I wasn't able to resist the alternation of the world.]
+With my body exhausted of all of my power, I wasn't able to resist the alteration of the world.]

 "...Got it.
 I understand that you're completely incomprehensible to me."

 Hoarse voice echoed through the sanctuary.
-Giving a silent nod to the Jeanne, the female bodyguard stepped forward.
+Giving a silent nod to Jeanne, the female bodyguard stepped forward.

 "Answer me straight: What is your goal?"

 [I wish to entrust the fate of the world to you.
 For that reason I give the prophecy.]

-"...Be specific?"
+"...Be more specific?"

 [This world is a _fabrication_.
 This much you know, right?]

 She said, not allowing any objection.
-Almost like in a tone of mother, lecturing her children, her voice was giving awe to everyone, making them feel absolute pressure.
+Almost like in the tone of a mother lecturing her children, her voice was bringing about awe to everyone, making them feel absolute pressure.

-[This is unforgivable alternation of the fate.
+[This is an unforgivable alternation of the fate.
-With the world reincarnation, the existence of Sid has been erased and thus erasing history of humanity's triumph.
+With the world reincarnation, the existence of Sid has been erased, thus erasing the history of humanity's triumph.
 And then...]

 "Wait!"

-Silver haired girl exclaimed.
+The silver haired girl exclaimed.
-And after giving him a side glance for a moment she said.
+And after giving him a side glance for a moment, she spoke up.

 "...I'm unable to believe it.
 Me and my father fought for over ten years in Urza!
-And you're saying this world is a fiction..."
+And you're saying that this world is a fiction..."

 [That's right.
 The history became like that after being over-written] _TL Note: Alternated original text a bit here_